-Cool stuff to do nearby is explore the ultra-cute country town of Trentham, peek at the Lyonville Mineral Spring or the Trentham Falls, hike the Lederderg River Heritage Walk, fish in the lake on-site or explore the old horse-drawn timber tram on its banks.
+Cool stuff to do nearby is to explore the ultra-cute country town of Trentham, peek at the Lyonville Mineral Spring or the Trentham Falls, hike the Lederberg River Heritage Walk, fish in the lake on-site or explore the old horse-drawn timber tram on its banks.

 It will probably be cold this time of year, so do rug up, and make sure you've got plenty of firewood, lights, and ensure your pets are well supervised.

-Find it: Firth Rd, Trentham East, off the Bacchus Marsh-Gisborne Rd
+Where: Firth Rd, off the Bacchus Marsh-Gisborne Rd, Trentham East

-Situated right near family-friendly Torquay and Jan Juc beaches, RACV Torquay Resort offers a range of facilities including a family friendly Restaurant and bar, Day Spa, Indoor pool, children's playground, and plenty of fun and active activities to do in the area with the kids.
+Situated right near family-friendly Torquay and Jan Juc beaches, RACV Torquay Resort offers a range of facilities including a family-friendly restaurant and bar, day spa, indoor pool, children's playground, and plenty of fun activities to do in the area with the kids

 Kids are especially welcome in the resort, and you'll find that Gaia organic baby wash packs, baby baths, cots and microwaves are all available complimentary on request when staying.

-Among a serene 10 acres in Healseville sits Sanctuary House Resort Motel, only minutes from the world renowned Healesville Sanctuary and a short drive to the Yarra Valley wineries.
+Among a serene 10 acres in Healesville sits Sanctuary House Resort Motel, only minutes from the world-renowned Healesville Sanctuary and a short drive to the Yarra Valley wineries.

 Choose from a standard or deluxe room, that include ensuites, free Foxtel, free guest Wi-Fi and phone and split system heating/cooling.

-Fun things to keep everyone entertained inlcude an outdoor solar heated swimming pool, indoor games room with table tennis, outdoor gazebo barbecue area, children's adventure playground, spa rooms, fully licenced restaurant, and tranquil bush walk on site.
+Fun things to keep everyone entertained including an outdoor solar heated swimming pool, indoor games room with table tennis, outdoor gazebo barbecue area, children's adventure playground, spa rooms, fully licenced restaurant, and tranquil bushwalk on site.

-All rooms are equipped with premium quality beds, free WiFi, LCD TV, air-conditioning and mini bar, the Clovelly Bar and Restaurant are relaxed and family-friendly (love that chesterfield/cosy fire combo), and the location is pretty top notch.
+All rooms are equipped with premium quality beds, free WiFi, LCD TV, air-conditioning and mini bar, the Clovelly Bar and Restaurant is relaxed, and family-friendly (love that Chesterfield/cosy fire combo), and the location is pretty top-notch.
 You'll love Flagstaff Hill if you haven't been before (or even if you have!) and it is right next door.

 Warrnambool city centre is a short stroll away, where you will find shops, cafes, restaurants, and playgrounds galore.
 But if you've come for the natural wonders, you're spoiled for choice: the area offers a range of activities and great scenery such as Logan’s Beach Whale Nursery, Maritime Adventure & Boardwalk and the scenic Breakwater, Lake Pertobe, swimming beaches, breathtaking boardwalks, the Twelve Apostles, and all the best things to see along the Great Ocean Road only minutes away.

-Main image credit: BIG4 Bellarine Holiday Park Facebook
+Main image via BIG4 Bellarine Holiday Park Facebook